 > From a farming village to one of the largest industrial locations in Europe following the footprints of Karl Heine.
 How StreetArt, artists and entrepreneurs around the Spinnerei and the Kunstkraftwerk use the old industrial buildings and what attracts people to the location… <

 Gohlis Tour – From a village to a mansion district

 > From Friedenskirche church, characteristic building structures from nearly three centuries open up along Menckestraße, the former main street of the village of Gohlis.
 Cultural-historical and architecturally and impressive are the late baroque Gohliser Schlösschen, the Schillerhaus as the last preserved farmhouse from 1717 as well as the residential houses of Menckestraße, some of which were built in Art Nouveau style.
 Along Poetenweg forms a stunning villa district from the beginning of the 19th century.
 Join us and discover its development over the centuries…. <

-Südfriedhof Cemetery Tour – Discover who is burried here and the impressive architecture surrounding it
+Südfriedhof Cemetery Tour – Discover who is buried here and the impressive architecture surrounding it

 Leipzig in the days of the GDR during the SED regime: What was it like back then?

-Come with us on a tour through Leipzig’s city center and feel thrown back to the time of socialism.
-Your tour guide, a Leipzig native born in the GDR, will take you on a journey through time and lead you to historic places you won’t forget.
+Come with us on a tour through Leipzig’s city centre and feel thrown back to the time of socialism.
+Your tour guide, a Leipzig native-born in the GDR, will take you on a journey through time and lead you to historic places you won’t forget.